48 reasons to love Jimmie Johnson

 By Steve Luvender | Tuesday, October 27, 2020

 1 of 49

-In celebration of 4/8, Jimmie Johnson Day (which should totally become an actual recognized holiday, by the way), we assembled 48 of our favorite reasons we love about Driver No. 48.
+In celebration of the end of Jimmie Johnson's full-time NASCAR career, we assembled 48 of our favorite reasons we love about Driver No. 48.

 2 of 49